 How to create WooCommerce product images that won’t slow down your site (before uploading them)

-Product images can be a major cause of slow website loading times, which can have a negative impact on both your customers’ experience and search engine ranking.
+Product images can be a major cause of slow website loading times, which can negatively impact customers’ experience and search engine ranking.

-The good news is, as well as the techniques within this article to improve image sizes within your WooCommerce store.
-There are some things you can do before you even upload your images.
+The good news is that, in addition to the techniques in this article to improve image sizes within your WooCommerce store, there are some things you can do before you even upload your images.

 Choose the right file format